 Political tension mounted in civil-war-scarred Nicaragua on Thursday (June 28) as rumours spread about President Anastasio Somoza's replacement.

-Political tension mounted in civil-war-scarred Nicaragua on Thursday (June 28) as rumours spread about President Anastasio Somoza's replacement.
+Background: Political tension mounted in civil-war-scarred Nicaragua on Thursday (June 28) as rumours spread about President Anastasio Somoza's replacement.
 The Nicaraguan National Congress held a crucial meeting on Thursday following the arrival on the previous day of the new United States Ambassador, Lawrence Pezzulo.
 A U.S. State Development spokesman said that instead of his credentials, Mr. Pezzuli would be delivering message to General Somoza to resign.
 Meanwhile, the new 'Provisional Government of Reconstruction' make plans to Costa Rica for a take-over.
 Costa Rica is playing host to tens of thousands of other Nicaraguan fleeing civil war.

 SYNOPSIS: The Sandanista guerrillas control the border between Costa Rica and Nicaragua.
 One of General Somoza's aircraft makes its daily flight, bombing machine-gunning guerrillas positions.

 A wounded Panamanian fighter for the guerrillas receives treatment at a Red Cross centre.
 Panama has joined Costa Rica in officially recognising the new provisional government.
 Five other countries, Mexico, Ecuador, Grenada, Brazil and Peru, have severed or suspended relations with Nicaragua in recent weeks.